Reach your goal faster with a little shortcut?

-Alan Aragon is a US-American trainer, author and lecturer for the National Academy of Sports Medicine and the National Strength & Conditioning Association.
-According to his theory, a beginner can build 1% – 1.5% of his body weight in additional muscle mass per month.
-If a man weighs 100 kg, that would be 12 – 18 kg in the first year.
-In the second training year (he is now an advanced beginner) another 6 – 12 kg would be possible.
-During the third training year, the rate decreases sharply.
-Here only 3 – 6 kg muscle mass are possible.
-The bottom line is that our man, who originally weighed 100 kg, would weigh between 121 kg and 136 kg after three years of continuous training.
-Not a very precise statement.
-The table shown here once again illustrates the rate of muscle growth:
+Alan Aragon is an American coach, author, and speaker for the National Academy of Sports Medicine and the National Strength & Conditioning Association, among others.
+According to his theory, a beginner can grow 1% – 1.5% of their bodyweight as new muscle mass per month.
+So a man of 100 kg can gain 12 – 18 kg of new muscle in the first year.
+In the second year (you are now an intermediate), 6 – 12 kg are possible.
+During the third year the rate slows down considerably.
+Then, only 3 – 6 kg of muscle mass are possible.
+So after three years of continuous training, a man who weighed 100 kg at the beginning could weigh 121 – 136 kg at the end of the third year.

 Casey Butt’s Frame Size Model